OrgPad-com/volcano/README.md

                   template, it is replaced by this sequence.
 The replacement works recursively.
 *  `:exclude-dirs` - A set of dirs which are excluded for copying from `:resource-dir` to `:target-dir` in production.
 *  `:exclude-files` - A set of files which are excluded, as above.
+*  `:relative-paths` - When set, the absolute paths are replaced by relative paths.
+*  `:path-prefix` - It replaces the absolute path prefix `/`.

 To inline content of static files into your page, you can load them as resources.
 Your files have to be placed inside of your src directory.
 For instance, suppose that we have `src/my-web/test.txt`.
 To include its content into the page,